Department 13 Patents & Advanced Technology

 - 5 pending patents

-This is useful for Animal but can also be useful for a wide range of airspace management, surveillance, data analytics, autonomous navigation, and business optimization applications.
+This is useful for Animal but can also be useful for a wide range of airspace management, surveillance, data analytics, autonomous navigation, and business optimisation applications.

 - 5 issued patents, 1 pending

-The issued patents cover Content Delivery Networks, which I don’t think are useful to D13.
-In reviewing these cases, I noted some useful disclosure related to D2D.
-The pending case has D2D claims and it just received a non-final office action.
-Assuming that I can get this case to issue, it will be useful for D13.
+The issued patents cover Content Delivery Networks, which are not useful to Department 13.
+In reviewing these cases, some useful disclosures were noted relating to D2D.
+The pending case has D2D claims and has received a non-final office action which will be useful for Department 13.

 Radios used to control drones employ well-defined techniques to begin communications and maintain a radio link.
-By adapting to the protocol used to control a drone, Mesmer inserts messages that tell the drone to exit a restricted airspace, return home, or land in a predetermined safe zone.
-Mesmer can simultaneously control drone swarms (multiple drones) that use different radio protocols.
+By adapting to the protocol used to control a drone, MESMER inserts messages that tell the drone to exit restricted airspace, return home, or land in a predetermined safe zone.
+MESMER can simultaneously control drone swarms (multiple drones) that use different radio protocols.

 Drone Identification and Classification

 MESMER uses multiple layers of blind adaptive analysis to identify a drone’s type and radio protocol.
 When MESMER detects a previously unidentified drone, it identifies the drone’s modulation type, format, and other signal information that may be used to redirect the drone.